tibber/tibber-httpclient/README.md

 ## Interfacing with Pino logging

 The v3.x version has support for [Pino](https://github.com/pinojs/pino).

-The library has as little opinions as possible as to how the logging should be formatted or serialized, opting to delegate those decisions to the actual service/application.
+The library has as few opinions as possible as to how the logging should be formatted or serialized,

+opting to delegate those decisions to the actual service/application.

 However, the library exports some default serializers and redaction keys you can use, if you want.